This article is part of the Ultimate Guide to Knee Pain Relief and was updated in May 2021.

 Healing From Runner’s Knee

-In many cases the treatments for runner’s knee are fairly simple.
-You may just be advised to use R.I.C.E., which means Rest, Ice, Compression, and Elevation.
-Dr. Sutphen recommends icing for twenty minutes at a time for 3-4 times a day.
-Patients should refrain from any activities that are exacerbating the knee pain including lunges, squats, high-intensity workouts and impact sports for the time being.
-An orthopedic physician is able to prescribe anti-inflammatories or physical therapy.
+Patients should refrain from any activities that are exacerbating the knee pain, including lunges, squats, high-intensity workouts, and impact sports for the time being.
+An orthopedic physician can prescribe anti-inflammatories or physical therapy.

 When accidents do happen, seek treatment.
 If you believe you have symptoms of runner’s knee, ensure the best possible outcome by making an appointment now with board-certified orthopedic knee physicians at IBJI.
 If you need immediate assistance for your injury, visit one of our OrthoAccess immediate care locations.